oatlog/oatlog/doc/report/main.typ

   title: [Oatlog: A high-performance #box[e-graph] engine],
   subtitle: [],
-  //title: [Oatlog: A performant ahead-of-time compiled #box[e-graph] engine],
-  //subtitle: [Implementing a high-performance relational #box[e-graph] engine],
   authors: ("Loke Gustafsson", "Erik Magnusson"),
   department: department,
   supervisor: ("Hazem Torfah", department),
   advisor: ("Alejandro Luque Cerpa", department),
   examiner: ("Matti Karppa", department),
   abstract: [
-    #TODO[revisit]

     Modern software development depends on efficient and reliable optimizing compilers.
-Traditional compilers apply transformations on a single instance of a program until reaching a fixed point, but since each transformation has to be strictly beneficial compiler authors need to be conservative.
-This motivates equality saturation which efficiently stores multiple versions of a program using e-graphs and later extracts the optimal program.
+Traditional compilers apply a sequence of transformations to a single version of a program, with the final result being dependent on the order in which optimizations are applied.
+However, no single ordering can capture all beneficial optimizations for all programs, a limitation known as the phase ordering problem.
+This motivates equality saturation, a technique in which the compiler compactly represents many program variants using e-graphs and later extracts the optimal representation using a global profitability heuristic.
+Equality saturation can improve code quality while simplifying compiler development.

+    Despite these advantages, the adoption of e-graphs in compilers and other domains is limited by performance challenges.
+These arise from a combinatorial explosion in rewrite possibilities, requiring sophisticated e-graph engines and motivating research into e-graph technology.

-    However, the performance of e-graphs engines is a major obstacle for using them in compilers, motivating improving the underlying e-graph technology.
-We contribute towards this by introducing Oatlog, an ahead-of-time compiling e-graph engine.
-It significantly outperforms egglog, the current fastest mainstream e-graph engine.
+    We introduce Oatlog, an ahead-of-time compiled e-graph engine that significantly outperforms egglog, the currently fastest mainstream e-graph engine.
+Oatlog achieves speedups over 100x for very small e-graphs, gradually decreasing to a 2x speedup at $10^6$ e-nodes and matches egglog's performance beyond $10^7$ e-nodes.

+    Oatlog implements a subset of the egglog language and can itself be seen as a compiler from egglog to Rust.
+As a Rust procedural macro, it complements egglog by focusing on being embeddable within applications rather than on interactive use.

+    We primarily attribute Oatlog's performance gain to careful programming and performance engineering, but it also benefits from two novel techniques.
+The first, invariant permutations, exploits commutative relations to optimize queries and reduce memory usage.
+The second, trie query planning, amortizes index lookups across rewrite rules during e-matching.

   ],
   keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite systems"),